 Are you ready?
 This one’s gonna be pretty deep.

-My clients pretty much fall into collections of people that have very similar issues they’re struggling with.
+My students/clients often fall into collections of people that have very similar issues they’re struggling with.
 For instance, people who have a history of being religious —it doesn’t really matter what religion— often come to me in middle age with a combination of dread and confusion.

 Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
 This made him as strange to others as they were to him.
 Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
 He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.